tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 Note, that this behvariour can be altered by specifing a truncation distance `hmax` in the structure function.

+Currently, gridpp also supports a Cressman structure function, which uses a linear decorrelation function instead of an exponential.
+We aim to include further structure functions in the future.

+### Running the OI

-When OI processes a gridpoint, it needs to invert a matrix containing all the observations.
+When OI processes a gridpoint, it needs to invert a matrix containing all the observations within the influence radius.
 In areas where the observation network is dense, this matrix can be come large and will result in large computation times.
 However, in most cases reducing the number of observations doesn't negatively impact the accuracy of the analysis.
 We can set this using the `max_points` argument:

 {% highlight python %}
-max_points = 10
+max_points = 50
 {% endhighlight %}

+Note that this setting isn't important in this example with only 75 observations, but when including Netatmo observations, this is critical.

 Now we have defined all the required inputs and we can create a gridded analysis:
 {% highlight python %}